 There are a lot of athletes and their families that are expecting to play their sport in college.
 And far too many of them are actually counting on an athletic scholarship as part of their plan to pay for college.
 Yet, the truth is that most of these players won’t be recruited to play in college, much less get a scholarship because they make common recruiting mistakes.
 If you’re one of the following types of players, chances are you won’t be playing in college.

-It’s easy for athletes to think that college coaches will be contacting them and they just need to wait for the offers to come rolling in.
+It’s easy for athletes to make the common recruiting mistake that college coaches will be contacting them and they just need to wait for the offers to come rolling in.
 After all, every week there seems to be another story about some eighth grader committing to a nationally ranked football program or a softball player trying to decide which college to go to when she isn’t even old enough to get a learner’s permit.

 Just take a few minutes to think about it.
 If you aren’t a top 100 athlete, how is a coach going to find out about you?
 They don’t have the budget or the staff to scout every high school game in the country.
 And don’t mistake an invitation to attend a college prospect camp as a sign that you’re being recruited.
 Unless the coach has clicked on your video or sent you an email that doesn’t ask you to pay for something, just treat the invitation as just the result of a mass email campaign.

 This means that players need to contact coaches to let them know they exist.
 Because planning on hitting a home run and hoping a coach will notice at a prospect camp is just a good way to waste money.

-Players with low grades and poor test scores who are counting on their athletic accomplishments getting them into college are making a very common recruiting mistake that can be hard to recover from.
+Players with low academic credentials who are counting on their athletic accomplishments getting them into college are making a very common recruiting mistake that can be hard to recover from.
 The reality is that colleges require athletes to take college classes and pass them.

 Furthermore, coaches don’t have the ability to decide to overlook academic shortcomings to put a great athlete on the team.
 There are minimum standards set by the NCAA and NAIA that students have to meet if they want to be eligible for an athletic scholarship.
 If you can’t even meet the minimum requirements, coaches aren’t going to bother with you.